Reveal the Unknown: Out-of-Knowledge-Base Mention Discovery with Entity Linking: Evaluation

 In this work, we propose to use \textit{out-of-KB} precision ($P_o$), recall ($R_o$), and $F_1$ ($F_{1_{o}}$) scores to measure how well out-of-KB mentions are detected.
 Analogously, we can calculate the \textit{in-KB} precision ($P_{in}$), recall ($R_{in}$), and $F_{1_{in}}$ scores.

-where $TP_o$, $FP_o$, and $FN_o$ (resp. $TP_{in}$, $FP_{in}$, and $FN_{in}$) are the number of true positive, false positive, and false negative out-of-KB (resp. in-KB) mentions.
-Note that $TP_{in}$ refers to mentions that are predicted with the correct entities in the KB instead of simply predicted as in-KB. $F_1$ score is the harmonic mean of the precision and recall.
+where $TP_o$, $FP_o$, and $FN_o$ (resp., $TP_{in}$, $FP_{in}$, and $FN_{in}$) are the numbers of true positive, false positive, and false negative out-of-KB (resp., in-KB) mentions. $TP_{in}$ refers to the number of mentions that are predicted with the correct entities in the KB instead of mentions that are simply predicted as in-KB. $F_1$ is the harmonic mean of $P$ and $R$.